alishaburgfeld/AllYouCanExercise/README.md

 if need to delete a migration gone bad:
 DELETE FROM flyway_schema_history WHERE version = '2.0.1';

+If I need to drop the entire schema/ all tables: mvnw flyway:clean

+If a migration worked partially, can try a repair for it to try and reset what it did: mvn flyway repair mvn flyway:migrate

 <!-- Helpful Videos and Tutorials-->